busstoptaktik/geodesy/ruminations/010-rumination.md

 The most recent edition of ISO-19111 "Referencing by coordinates" was published in 2019.
 Hence, according to ISO's 5 year life cycle of standards, 19111 is up for consideration-of-revision in 2024.
 The following is my input for these considerations to DS/S-276, the Danish national committee of [ISO Technical Committee 211](https://www.isotc211.org/).

-The material is initially published here, as a part of the Rust Geodesy [Ruminations](https://github.com/busstoptaktik/geodesy/blob/main/ruminations/README.md), as it is by and large a result of my work with [Rust Geodesy](https://github.com/busstoptaktik/geodesy) as a demonstration platform, outlining a road towards a simpler, leaner ISO-19111.
+The material is initially published here, as a part of the Rust Geodesy [Ruminations](https://github.com/busstoptaktik/geodesy/blob/main/ruminations/README.md), since it is by and large a result of my work with [Rust Geodesy](https://github.com/busstoptaktik/geodesy) as a demonstration platform, outlining a road towards a simpler, leaner ISO-19111.

 The text is long, and the subject both sprawling and convoluted.
 But the gist of it is, that:

 - The original conceptual model behind 19111 was mostly in disagreement with the common geodetic world view.
-But it was simple and sufficient as long as nothing but metre-level absolute accuracy was required
+But it was simple and sufficient as long as metre-level absolute accuracy was acceptable
 - As accuracy requirements grew, this non-geodetic conceptual model was not feasible anymore, and the 19111 model had to get into closer agreement with modern geodesy
 - The 2019 edition comprises an enormous leap in this direction, but there is still more work worth doing
-- Also, a number of concepts are either too vaguely or too restrictively defined in 19111(2019), and hence should be reconsidered
+- Also, a number of concepts are either too vaguely or too restrictively defined in 19111(2019), and hence should be revised

+**Also note that** while some of the changes proposed may seem extensive at first glance, they are actually rather clarifications than substantial changes.
+The aim is to support communication with end users and developers, through better alignment between geomatics and geodesy.
+The changes should require minor-to-no changes to software implementations of the standard.

 ## Introduction